 It’s tricky.
 Today we’re going to talk about why it’s so important to step out of your business every once in a while and how to do it without your business collapsing while you’re gone.
-This applies to the holidays, vacations or even short breaks when life gets in the way.
+This applies to the holidays, vacations, or even short breaks when life gets in the way.

 This post contains affiliate links, which means if you sign up and subscribe, I may receive a commission (at no additional cost to you).

-As someone who has struggled with workaholism I’m gonna tell you right here and now that taking regular breaks and vacations is crucial.
+As someone who has struggled with workaholism, I’m gonna tell you right here and now that taking regular breaks and vacations is crucial.
 Please don’t undermine it.

-Spending time away from your business doesn’t run it to the ground.
+Spending time away from your business does not run it to the ground.

-You need to create a lifestyle that has space for regular breaks:
+We should strive to create a lifestyle that has space for regular breaks: